-Increasing customer expectations mean a reduction in the delivery time too.
-If these demands are consistently met by the supply chain setup there is a risk of getting left behind the competition.
-Few countries are encountering the long-lasting effects of the pandemic supply chain disruptions, in the form of delays, product shortages, and challenges on warehouse maintenance.
+Increasing customer expectations mean a reduction in the delivery time is necessary.
+If these demands are not consistently met by the supply chain setup there is a risk of getting left behind the competition.
+Countries are encountering the long-lasting effects of the pandemic supply chain disruptions in the form of delays, product shortages, and challenges on warehouse maintenance.

-The retailers featuring omnichannel experience in their services have to integrate e-commerce fulfillment with the traditional distribution and that’s when things start to get complicated.
+The retailers featuring omnichannel experiences in their services have to integrate e-commerce fulfillment with traditional distribution and that’s when things start to get complicated.
 So, unifying multiple inputs should be a priority when managing the supply chains.

 1.2.
 A good start on e-commerce

-Digitalization is the go-to solution that many turn towards, to catch up with the speeding market.
+Digitalization is the go-to solution that many turn towards to catch up with the fast changing market.
 In most cases, the first step is to move the commerce online, building online platforms and apps.
-The strike of the pandemic has propelled the need for this, even further.
+The advent of the pandemic has propelled the need for this even further.

-With e-commerce, retailers must get it right, in terms of creating positive interactions with customers.
+With e-commerce, retailers must get it right in terms of creating positive interactions with customers.
 Getting an interactive platform that is fast & secure with functional features, search options, optimized across several devices including mobile phones.
-There are several e-commerce platforms available in the market to reduce efforts on the technical front, and there are no excuses for a bad website or a platform.
+There are several e-commerce platforms available in the market that reduce the efforts needed on the technical front, so there are no excuses for a bad website or a platform.

-However, smaller retailers not yet ready for investing in building platforms could get onto social selling or local e-commerce platforms.
+However, smaller retailers that are not yet ready to invest in building platforms could get onto social selling or local e-commerce platforms.

 1.3.
 Building insightful customer data

-Customers from all channels expect a great personalized experience when shopping, and it’s critical for businesses that they manage the database correctly, to extract valuable insights from their customers and deliver them the best experiences.
+Customers from all channels expect a great personalized experience when shopping, and it’s critical for businesses that they manage the database correctly to extract valuable insights from their customers and deliver the best experiences.

-Capturing a large amount of information is important, but the more challenging part comes when it is time to define how to monitor, analyze and structure the acquired data from every single interaction.
-This way, retailers would end up having a meaningful database enabling them to effectively track trends and get deeper insights.
-Also, it helps both sellers and customers to conveniently manage their information.
-On the other hand, incorrect data will mislead the customers and negatively affect their experiences.
+Capturing a large amount of information is important, but the more challenging part comes when it is time to define how to monitor, analyze and structure the acquired data from every interaction.
+Retailers need to end up with a meaningful database enabling them to effectively track trends and get deeper insights.
+It helps both sellers and customers when their information is managed conveniently.
+On the other hand, incorrect data can mislead the customers and negatively affect their experiences.

 1.4.
 Meeting customer expectations

-As e-commerce spikes and retailers focus on the omnichannel shopping experience, customers’ expectations are also growing higher.
+As ecommerce spikes and retailers focus on the omnichannel shopping experience, customers’ expectations are also growing higher.
 Gravy Analytics estimated that 90% of today’s consumers expect seamless interactions across all shopping channels, from in-store to websites to apps.
-This is when the omnichannel strategy has to thrive as consistency in customers’ shopping experiences is vital in the age of digitalization.
+This is where the omnichannel strategy has to thrive, as consistency in customers’ shopping experiences is vital in the age of digitalization.

 Consequently, retailers need to create positive interactions with customers to better understand their demands and experiences, and from there, effectively optimize the platforms to meet customers’ expectations.